Buy Now

 The "Options" window contains other options related to the burn process.

-Eject CD/DVD after backup
+Eject CD, DVD or Blu-ray after backup

 You can leave the CD/DVD ejected after the backup is finished (and tested).
 To do so, open the "Options" window, go to the "Backup" page and set the "Eject CD/DVD after backup" option.